 |+ Global wind observations to improve weather forecasts and advance understanding of atmospheric dynamics & climate +|

 The Flight Control Team

-The Aeolus Flight Control Team will operate from a Dedicated Control Room located at ESOC.
+The Aeolus Flight Control Team operates from a Dedicated Control Room located at ESOC.

-The Aeolus team will be responsible for command and control, on-board software maintenance and mission planning, as well as interfacing with other ground segment teams.
-As with all satellites operated from ESOC, specialists from other support teams including Flight Dynamics, Ground Facilities and Software Support will contribute to the mission on a daily basis.
+The Aeolus team is responsible for command and control, on-board software maintenance and mission planning, as well as interfacing with other ground segment teams.
+As with all satellites operated from ESOC, specialists from other support teams including Flight Dynamics, Ground Facilities and Software Support contribute to the mission on a daily basis.

 Mission operations overview

 The main aim of the mission is to further our knowledge of the Earth's atmosphere and weather systems.

 By recording and monitoring the weather in different parts of the world, Aeolus allows scientists to build complex models of our environment, which can then be used to help predict how that environment will behave in the future.

 The Aeolus satellite carries one large instrument, the Atmospheric Laser Doppler Instrument (ALADIN), which probes the lowermost 30 km of the atmosphere from 320 km above the Earth's surface.
 The satellite creates the first-ever series of consistent global wind profiles (about 120 per hour), giving meteorologists better information with which to predict weather.
 From orbit, Aeolus is able to provide wind profiles for the entire planet, including remote areas lacking ground-based weather stations.

 Aeolus flies in a rather low Sun-synchronous orbit at about 320 km altitude in a dusk-dawn orbit.
 Winds are measured orthogonal to the flight direction at an angle of 35 degrees off-nadir on the night side of the Earth.
 An important factor in the satellite design is the need to minimise drag at the altitude chosen in order to minimise fuel consumption for orbit maintenance.